stacheboi/qb-seatbelt/README.md

 # Our Recommendations for the full experience!
 * [eminence-hud](https://github.com/Eminence-Studios/eminence-hud) - you're definitely going to want this hud :)
-* [qb-sound](https://github.com/Eminence-Studios/qb-sound) - you're definitely going to want this, it gives you the satisying click :)
+* [qb-sound](https://github.com/Eminence-Studios/qb-sound) - you're definitely going to want this, it gives you the satisfying click :)

 # Features
 * Adds seatbelt and harness support